LoopKit/loopdocs/docs/faqs/FAQs.md

 Moral of the story, out of all the ways to save money...borrowing someone's developer account is not a good place to save money.
 You could find yourself unexpectedly without a Loop app without notice.

-## Can I use MY Apple Developer account to build for others?
+## Can I use my Apple Developer account to build for others?

 Technically yes...however, there are reasons this is discouraged.
 When you build for others, you must be careful to not unintentionally revoke the signing certificate that had been used for other people's apps (see note in FAQ above).
 You also need to let the people know that the MAXIMUM their app will last is 12 months.
 It will need to be rebuilt no matter what every 12 months.

 But the biggest issue with building for others is that they may be left without a decent method of getting Loop updates.
-There are a lot of new Loopers on Omnipod system and their apps will likely need updating on a regular basis over the first year.
-Unless you plan on meeting with that person regularly to update their app, you could leave them on an old app that doesn't work as well as the new versions.

 ## How can I find a compatible pump? supplies?

-There is a [whole page with detailed information about Medtronic pumps](../build/step3.md); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
+There is a [whole page with detailed information about Medtronic pumps](../build/step3.md#check-pump-version); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
 Please check out that page for more info.

-With the addition of Omnipod support, you can also now use Omnipod suppliers the way you'd normally source them.
+You can also use Omnipod Eros (not Dash).
+You do not need the Omnipod Personal Diabetes Manager (PDM), just the pod supplies.
+Your insurance or pharmacy coverage may cover some of the cost.

 ## Can I pay someone else to do this?

 NOOOO...you really need to figure this out yourself.
 This is an automated insulin delivery system and you really need to know how to build and operate this yourself.

-## What if I lose my RileyLink?
+## What if I lose my Radio-Link?

-For Medtronic users, you simply go back to old school pump use until you get a new RileyLink.
+For Medtronic users, you simply go back to old school pump use until you get a new radio-link.
 You can either let your temp basal finish by itself (30 minutes or less) or cancel the temp basal on the pump's menu.
 For bolusing, you'd go back to using the pump's bolus commands.
-When you get a RileyLink (either finding your old one or getting your backup RileyLink out) and Loop running again, you'll want to do one thing.
+When you get a radio-link (either finding your old one or getting your backup radio-link out) and Loop running again, you'll want to do one thing.
 Enter in any carbs to Loop that you may have eaten in the recent past that could still be affecting blood glucose.
-While Loop will read whatever insulin deliveries had happened while the RileyLink was missing, it will not read any carbs you entered into the pump...so make sure to add those to Loop and backdate them to the time they were eaten.
+While Loop will read whatever insulin deliveries had happened while the radio-link was missing, it will not read any carbs you entered into the pump...so make sure to add those to Loop and backdate them to the time they were eaten.
 That will help make the transition smoother to Looping again.

 For Pod users, your Pod will finish any currently running temporary basal rate (maximum of 30 minutes) and then revert back to your scheduled basal rate.
-Without a RileyLink, you will not be able to affect any Pod use other than normal basals.
-No temp basals, suspends, or boluses will be possible, similar to if you were to lose your PDM.
-If you have a backup RileyLink, you can simply connect to the new RileyLink on the same Loop app and it will work with the existing pod session.
-If you don't have a backup RileyLink, you'll have to remove the pod and start a new pod paired with your PDM until you get a new RileyLink.
+Without a radio-link, you will be receiving normal basals, but will need to pull out pens/syringe for bolus.
+If you have a backup radio-link, you can simply connect to the new radio-link on the same Loop app and it will work with the existing pod session.
+If you don't have a backup radio-link, you'll have to remove the pod and start a new pod paired with your PDM until you get a new radio-link.

 ## What if I lose or get a new iPhone?

 When you get a new iPhone, Loop will need to be built onto that new iPhone in the same way that you built on your old iPhone.
-Loop will not restore from any iCloud or iTunes backups, so make sure you plan on finding an Apple computer to rebuild on before you plan on Looping with the new iPhone.
+Loop will not restore from any iCloud or iTunes backups, but all the settings are transferred from the backup, including the pod information if the backup is recent enough.
+So once the Loop app is built on the new phone, it should just keep going.
+Be prepared to start a new pod and enter all your settings if the transfer doesn't work.

 ## What about other pumps?
 When will they Loop?

 Hey now...let's be grateful for what we have first.
 The ability to use Loop is the result of tremendous amounts of effort, time, and sacrifice by volunteers.
 Cracking the pumps for Loop use is a large undertaking.
 If and when another set of people spend a large amount of time figuring out other pumps, then they could conceivably be added to Loop.
 But, you don't need to let us know that you'd love to see more pumps compatible with Loop.
 So would we.
 There is just an awful lot of work that needs to happen and it is not easy nor quick.

 Tandem pumps are not Loop compatible.
-Animas pumps are not Loop compatible.
 DASH pods are not Loop compatible.
-And those all likely won't be compatible anytime in the future.
+Newer Medtronic pumps are not Loop compatible.

 ## Can I have more than one Loop app on a phone?